heinrichI/BallonsTranslator-Heinrich/README.md

 * Fonts are from your system's fonts.
 * Thanks to [bropines](https://github.com/bropines) for the Russian localization.
 * Added Export to photoshop JSX script by [bropines](https://github.com/bropines). </br> To read the instructions, improve the code and just poke around to see how it works, you can go to `scripts/export to photoshop` -> `install_manual.md`.
+* [pyphen](https://pyphen.org/) is used for syllable-based hyphenation in Flow Text Blocks (Latin/Cyrillic).
+It is installed automatically.
+* DirectML support is currently disabled.